MACD – 5 Profitable Trading Strategies

-- The indicators best suited for the moving average convergence divergence indicator are the RVI and AO.
+- The indicators in this study best paired with the moving average convergence divergence indicator are the simple moving average, RVI and AO.

 - External Link - create the moving average convergence divergence formula in excel.
 This one is for all you book worms that need to see exactly how the indicator works.